 Which Programming Language Is Named After The World’s First Computer Programmer?

-Over a century after her death, programmers working for the United States Department of Defense honored her role as the first programmer by christening a new programming language after her.
-Ada, an object-oriented high-level computer programming language, was created in the 1970s under contract from the United States Department of Defense.
-The goal was to replace the hundreds of diverse and incompatible languages used across the Department–many of which were quickly becoming obsolete and were too hardware-dependent.
+Over a century after her death, programmers honored her role as the world’s first programmer by christening a new programming language after her.
+Ada, an object-oriented high-level computer programming language, was created in the late 1970s under contract from the United States Department of Defense.
+The goal was to replace the hundreds of diverse and incompatible languages used across the Department, many of which were quickly becoming obsolete and were too hardware-dependent.

 To that end, the Ada project was wildly successful, so much so that by 1991, the Department of Defense began to require the use of Ada (the Ada mandate) for all software, though exceptions to this rule were often granted.
 Ada reigned supreme until 1997 when the Department of Defense shifted towards a higher utilization of off-the-shelf technology (including programming languages).

 Although it is no longer a mandated Department of Defense programming language, Ada still enjoys widespread popularity both inside and outside of the Department thanks to excellent stability and security features.
 The language is frequently used in mission/safety-critical applications where reprogramming isn’t an option or failure would yield costly or catastrophic results.
 Current applications for Ada include commercial rocket, air traffic control, satellite control, railway control, and banking infrastructure systems.